epaillas/desi-clustering/clustering_statistics/README.md

   * For `full_shape`: (0.4, 0.6), (0.6, 0.8), (0.8, 1.1), (1.1, 1.6), (0.8, 2.1)
   * For `png_local`:  (0.4, 1.1), (0.8, 1.6), (0.8, 3.5)

 * `weight_type`: identifies how the tracers were weighted.
-Theis can be any combination of weights, but the default choices are dependant on the KP and are `default-FKP` ('full shape') and `default-oqe` ('local png').
+This can be any combination of weights, but the default choices are dependent on the KP and are `default-FKP` ('full shape') and `default-oqe` ('local png').

 * `extra` is a suffix that can be any combination of extra processing done before, during, or after the measurement, separated by an underscore (`_`).
 Some default choices below:
     *  `_thetacut`: $\theta$-cut removes all pairs with angular separation < 0.05°, to mitigate fiber assignment effects.